onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 An alternative competition outlet - not money but status through knowledge and responsibility

-The next Google is the infrastructure of the global brain

 Giving data weight

 The new incentive system for expertise